VR-25/acc/README.md

 ## USAGE

 ACC is designed to run out of the box, without user intervention.
 You can simply install it and forget.
-However, as I've been observing, most people will want to tweak settings - and obviously everyone will want to know whether the thing is actually working.
+However, as it's been observed, most people will want to tweak settings - and obviously everyone will want to know whether the thing is actually working.

 If you're not comfortable with the command line, skip this section and use the `ACC app` (links section) to manage ACC.
 Alternatively, you can use a `text editor` to modify `/sdcard/acc/config.txt`.
 Changes to this file take effect almost instantly, and without a daemon restart.